-According to agreed timeline, the SLWG will convene in mid-October to consider Draft 3.

-Subject to further work by the SWLG, once the guidance is finalised and approved by Ministers, intended to be before end of October 2022, it will be published (with an accompanying Easy Read version and British Sign Language summary) and issued to local authorities and will replace the statutory guidance issued in 2014.
+According to agreed timeline, the SLWG will convene in mid-October to consider Draft 3/3.1.
+Subject to agreement by the SWLG, once the guidance is finalised and approved by Ministers, intended to be before end of October 2022, it will be published (with an accompanying Easy Read version and British Sign Language summary) and issued to local authorities and will replace the statutory guidance issued in 2014.
 The guidance is organised according to a structure/table of contents already agreed by the Short Life Working Group meeting of 27th May.